sguillory6/e3/README.md

 ## Getting started

-To provision machines for, run, gather data, and analyze an experiment designed to stress different Bitbucket instances with lots of parallel Git hosting operations over SSH:
+To provision machines to run, gather data, and analyze an experiment designed to stress different Bitbucket instances with lots of parallel Git hosting operations over SSH:

 ```bash